crash-g/bottino/README.md

 To resolve this we would need an interactive version of commands for all commands that accept an input.

-### Add user aliases

-Groups are great to prevent the boilerplate of writing many names when it's always the same people that take part.

-However, groups do not cover these use cases:

-1. participants are registered with long formal names, that will appear in the balance, but users want a shortcut to refer to them in expenses (of course, groups could be *abused* to obtain this, but there is still the limitation on custom amounts)
-2. (different) people what to address participants with different names (e.g. a complete and formal name and a short nickname)

-These can be solved by aliases.

 ### Get list of participants